 Social icons display in the bottom-center of your site if they're enabled.

-You can set the Mobile Logo Image Size and Mobile Site Title Size in the Style Editor to further customize the mobile display.
+You can set the Mobile Logo Image Size and Mobile Site Title Size in Site Styles to further customize the mobile display.

 Gallery Pages use a special translucent overlay to display the header on your site.
 The Gallery Header Background can be set to configure the color for the overlay.

-Page Alignment can be set to have content added to Blogs and Pages appear Left, Center or Right within the Style Editor.
+Page Alignment can be set to have content added to Blogs and Pages appear Left, Center or Right within Site Styles.

 The Constrain Header Width checkbox can be checked to add additional padding around the Header Navigation.